Things landlords cannot do in New Jersey

 What are the legal disclosure obligations landlords have before a tenant moves in?

 Landlords in New Jersey are legally required to disclose any potential risks or known issues with the property, like its location in a flood zone, previous damages, or the presence of lead-based paint and asbestos.
-It ensures tenants are fully informed about their living environment before moving in.
+This ensures tenants are fully informed about their living environment before moving in.

 What actions are prohibited during the eviction process in New Jersey?